grpc/proposal/A66-otel-stats.md

   TargetAttributeFilter func(string) bool
   // MethodAttributeFilter is a callback that takes the method string and
   // returns a bool representing whether to use method as a label value or use
   // the string "other".
 If unset, will use the method string as is.
+This is
+  // used only for generic methods, and not registered methods.
   MethodAttributeFilter func(string) bool
 }